 At the early stage of the teaching process, adult meerkats bring dead scorpions to their pups.
 They use these dead scorpions to train the pups.
 After some practice, adult meerkats catch a live scorpion, bite off its sting, and bring it to the pups.
 The pups learn to hunt using the live scorpion until they become good hunters.

 5. Meerkats Are Intelligent In Scanning Their Environment

 Meerkats have a very sophisticated social lifestyle.
-Different members in the group have specified roles.
-One of such roles is that of the sentinel.
+Different members of the group have specified roles.
+One such role is that of the sentinel.
 The sentinel is a designated guard among the group.
 The job of this animal is to scan the area for potential threats.